wolever/parameterized/README.rst

-And ``@parameterized.expand`` can be used to generate test methods in sitautions where test generators cannot be used (for example, when the test class is a subclass of ``unittest.TestCase``)::
+And ``@parameterized.expand`` can be used to generate test methods in situations where test generators cannot be used (for example, when the test class is a subclass of ``unittest.TestCase``)::

     import unittest